harness/developer-hub/docs/platform/10_Git-Experience/oauth-integration.md

 :::

-This topic explains how to configure OAuth for Git experience in Harness.
+This topic explains how to configure OAuth for Git Experience in Harness.

 ## Configure OAuth for Git provider